junxit/us-congress-bills-110/bill.md

 >     - **(B)** the amount requested by the President for each Inspector General;
 >     - **(C)** the amount requested by the President for training of Inspectors General;
 >     - **(D)** the amount requested by the President for support for the Council of the Inspectors General on Integrity and Efficiency; and
->     - **(E)** any comments of the affected Inspector General with respect to the proposal, including whether the budget request submitted by the head of the establishment or designated Federal entity would substantially inhibit the Inspector General from performing the duties of the office.
+>     - **(E)** if the Inspector General concludes that the budget submitted by the President would substantially inhibit the Inspector General from performing the duties of the office, any comments of the affected Inspector General with respect to the proposal.

 ## § 9.
 Subpoena power